 The Midwest ISO and PJM have made previous filings with the Commission to reflect the Joint Expansion Planning.
-On May 17, 2005, in compliance with the Commission's November 18, 2004 Order in separate but related proceedings, 11 PJM and the Midwest ISO filed with the Commission revisions to the JOA, the Midwest ISO Tariff, the PJM Tariff and the PJM Operating Agreement.
+On May 17, 2005, in compliance with the Commission's November 18, 2004 Order in separate but related proceedings, PJM and the Midwest ISO filed with the Commission revisions to the JOA, the Midwest ISO tariff, the PJM tariff and the PJM Operating Agreement (the "May 17 Filing").
 These revisions complied with the Commission's directive to file a proposal for allocating to the customers in each RTO the cost of new transmission facilities that are built in one RTO but which provide benefits to customers in the other RTO.
-12 The Midwest ISO and PJM will need to make business rules and procedural changes as well as appropriate manual changes to reflect the updated planning coordination.
+The Midwest ISO and PJM will need to make business rules and procedural changes as well as appropriate manual changes to reflect the updated planning coordination.

-Under the JOA CSP, the RTOs have filed cross-border cost allocation methodologies for reliability projects which allocates to customers in each RTO the cost of new transmission facilities built in one RTO but that provide benefits to customers in the other RTO.
-In an order dated November 21, 2004, the Commission conditionally accepted that filing but also directed the RTOs to begin a stakeholder process to develop a cross-border cost allocation proposal to be filed by December 1, 2006, 13 for economic transmission projects.
-14
+In an order dated November 21, 2005, the Commission conditionally accepted the May 17 Filing but also directed the RTOs to begin a stakeholder process to develop a cross-border cost allocation proposal to be filed by December 1, 2006, for economic transmission projects.
+Economic transmission planning stakeholder meetings were held

-$^{^{11}}$ Midwest Independent Transmission System Operator, Inc., et al., 109 FERC ¶ 61,168 (2004) ("November 18 Order").
+&lt;sup>13 Midwest Independent Transmission System Operator, Inc., et al., 109 FERC ¶ 61,168 (2004) ("November 18 Order").

-12 November 18 Order at P 60.
+&lt;sup>14 November 18 Order at P 60.